Abdulmalik40/Abdulmalik40/README.md

 </div>

-### CS student passionate about data and the systems that move it.
-### Working with pipelines, databases, streams, and distributed systems.
+### I'm a CS student passionate about data and the systems that move it.
+Working with pipelines, databases, streams, and distributed systems.
+I go deep on whatever the data needs.
+20 years old.

 ---